 The federal and state governments provide funding to Victorian Catholic schools to assist with the ongoing costs of education.
 The Australian Education Act 2013 and subsequent amendments introduced the Nationally Consistent Collection of Data on School Students with Disability (NCCD).
 The NCCD count occurs as part of the school census in August of each year.

-Many students who need help at school can be counted in the NCCD, including children with learning problems (e.g. specific learning disability or reading difficulty – sometimes called dyslexia), health problems (e.g. epilepsy or diabetes), physical disabilities (e.g. cerebral palsy), vision/hearing loss and social–emotional problems (e.g. selective mutism, autism spectrum disorder or anxiety).
+Many students who need help at school can be counted in the NCCD, including children with learning problems (e.g. specific learning disability or reading difficulty – sometimes called dyslexia), health problems (e.g. epilepsy or diabetes), physical disabilities (e.g. cerebral palsy), vision/hearing loss and social–emotional problems (e.g. school refusal, selective mutism, autism spectrum disorder or anxiety).
 You may contact your child’s school for more information.

 Transition certificate in work education

 A transition certificate in work education (Certificate I in Transition Education) is offered at TAFE for students whose minimum age is 16.
 This program is for young people who have experienced mild intellectual learning and/or social difficulties.